 One of the characteristics that mark humans out from other animals is their desire for, and dependency on, the things they fashion with their own hands.
+This obsession has long roots and, in today's programme, Neil introduces one of the earliest examples of human ingenuity.
 Faced with the needs to cut meat from carcasses, early humans in Africa discovered how to shape stones into cutting tools.
-From that one innovation, a whole history of human development springs.
+From that one innovation, a whole history human development springs.

-Neil tells the story of the Olduvai stone chopping tool with contributions from flint napper Phil Harding, Sir David Attenborough and African Nobel Prize winner Dr Wangeri Maathai.
+Neil MacGregor tells the story of the Olduvai stone chopping tool, with contributions from Sir David Attenborough and African Nobel Prize winner Dr Wangari Maathai

 About this object